 The solid-state battery that QuantumScape wants to create can charge in less than 15 minutes and is safer than lithium-ion.

-It costs significantly less to manufacture due to eliminating anode host material and increasing energy density the same way.
+It costs significantly less to manufacture due to eliminating anode host material and increasing energy density in the same way.
 This leads to a longer useful lifetime because there is no capacity loss at the anode interface.

 All of this is technical, but suffice it to say that by eliminating some of the more troublesome materials, solid-state automotive batteries improve overall safety and decrease the cost of manufacture.

-Solid-state batteries are the next big thing in EV battery technology, and if you want in on this exciting development, QuantumScape is worth the consideration.
+Solid-state batteries are the next big thing in EV battery technology, and if you want in on this exciting development, QuantumScape is worth consideration.

 Because no solid-state batteries are being produced at scale, choosing to invest in QuantumScape is a little riskier.

 6. LG Chem, Ltd (KRX: 051910) – The Hidden Gem with Surprising Power